Board Certified Family Medicine & Board Certified Pain Medicine Physicians located in Tinley Park, Rockford, and Olympia Fields, IL, & Munster, IN

 If you're one of the millions of Americans who live with back pain, the team of board-certified family medicine and pain management specialists at Health Solutions can help.
-They offer comprehensive exams at offices in Tinley Park, Rockford, and Olympia Fields, Illinois, and Munster, Indiana, to diagnose the root cause of your back pain and provide personalized treatment plans.
+They offer comprehensive exams at offices in Tinley Park, Rockford, and Flossmoor, Illinois, and Munster, Indiana, to diagnose the root cause of your back pain and provide personalized treatment plans.
 You don't have to live with back pain; call Health Solutions, or schedule a consultation online today.

 Several injuries and degenerative conditions cause back pain.
 Some of the common causes of back pain include: